TEACHERS AGAINST PREJUDICE

 Save Darfur

 The Save Darfur Coalition is an alliance of over 100 faith-based, humanitarian and human rights organizations.
-Our mission is to raise public awareness and to mobilize an effective unified response to the atrocities that threaten the lives of two million people in the Darfur regio
+Our mission is to raise public awareness and to mobilize an effective unified response to the atrocities that threaten the lives of two million people in the Darfur region.

 Special Olympics